MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/use-call-analytics-to-troubleshoot-poor-call-quality.md

 ## Where to find per-user Call Analytics

 To see all call information and data for a user, go to the [Teams admin center](https://admin.teams.microsoft.com).
 Under **Users**, select a user and then open the **Meetings & Calls** tab on the user's profile page.
-Here you'll find all calls and meetings for that user for the last 30 days.
+Here you'll find up to 500 calls and meetings for that user for the last 30 days.

 ![Screenshot of all analytics user data.](media/teams-difference-between-call-analytics-and-call-quality-dashboard-image1.png)